matyix/helix/site-releases/trunk/src/site/markdown/Tutorial.md

 First, we need to set up the system.
 Let\'s walk through the steps in building a distributed system using Helix.
 We will show how to do this using both the Java admin interface, as well as the [cluster accessor](./tutorial_accessors.html) interface.
 You can choose either interface depending on which most closely matches your needs.

-### Start Zookeeper
+#### Start ZooKeeper

 This starts a zookeeper in standalone mode.
-For production deployment, see [Apache Zookeeper](http://zookeeper.apache.org) for instructions.
+For production deployment, see [Apache ZooKeeper](http://zookeeper.apache.org) for instructions.

 ```
 ./start-standalone-zookeeper.sh 2199 &
 ```

-### Create a cluster
+#### Create a Cluster

-Creating a cluster will define the cluster in appropriate znodes on zookeeper.
+Creating a cluster will define the cluster in appropriate ZNodes on ZooKeeper.

 Using the Java accessor API: